Best Wi-Fi Routers of 2024, Tested and Reviewed

 • Eliminate dead spots in your home.
 The Wi-Fi router or modem/router combo you get from your internet provider doesn’t usually have the strongest wireless signal.
 By purchasing a Wi-Fi router, you can select an appropriate router for the size of your home.

 • Speed up your wireless internet connection.
-When you purchase a Wi-Fi router, you can choose from various innovative technologies and combinations, including adding mesh Wi-Fi routers or extenders to your setup.
+When you purchase a Wi-Fi router, you can choose from various innovative technologies and combinations, including adding mesh Wi-Fi systems or extenders to your setup.
 If you have Wi-Fi 6e or Wi-Fi 7 devices in your home, purchasing a new Wi-Fi router will allow you to tap into speeds that an average Wi-Fi 5 or Wi-Fi 6 router won’t be able to reach.

 How We Chose Our Favorite Wi-Fi Routers